Today, on April 19, 2021, read about:

 The public rumor mill surely is churning after this news.
 Body parts should be attached to a person, not in a trash can.
 We hope the police find the person whose foot parts were found alive and well, but these kinds of cases usually have a terrible outcome.

-But, speculation leads to wild stories and tall tales, so we here at [nap_names id=”FIRM-NAME-1″] wait for the facts of the case to be laid out by law enforcement.
+But speculation leads to wild stories and tall tales, so we here at JC Law wait for the facts of the case to be laid out by law enforcement.

-Gov. Larry Hogan vetoed the Juvenile Reconsideration Act last week, but lawmakers overrode the veto and made it law.
-The law makes Maryland the 26th state abolishing juvenile life without parole sentences.
+Governor Larry Hogan vetoed the Juvenile Reconsideration Act last week, but lawmakers overrode the veto and made it law.
+The law makes Maryland the 26th state to abolish juvenile life without parole sentences.

 The bill also allows those convicted as adults for a crime committed while they were a juvenile who have served at least 20 years to petition for a sentence modification.